 Imagine working in the reception lobby, and the wifi stops working.
 Would you openly show your anger?
 How would you encourage your child to go swimming in the ocean?
 How would you react when realizing you have made a mistake with your client?

 In individual cultures, such as the USA, Germany, and Finland, people are encouraged to show emotions.
 Many times people even try to influence the emotions of others.
 Especially the feelings of joy and happiness are openly displayed.
 However, you may be misunderstood in other parts of the world where emotions are displayed in a manner.
-Read my previous blog post about emotion here.
+Read more from my blog post about emotions here.

 Expressing positive emotions varies from country to country, even when you compare two individualist countries.
 During the same life event, another person may show tears of joy, while the other may show a shy smile.